junaid50905/laravel-crud-with-single-and-multiple-image/README.md

 ### laravel crud with single image and multiple
-a product with its thumbnail and multiple images
+a complete laravel crud with single image and multiple image.

-done: create, read, delete

-have to do:
-- edit product

 #### features
 - single image(thumbnail) + multiple images(temporary images)
 - relations one to many (a product has multiple temporary images)
 - when we delete the product the thumbnail and multiple images remove from the project(public folder)